Tuesday, November 14, 2017

 9. I Want to Break Free

 Proving that both "You're My Best Friend" and "Another One Bites the Dust" were no flukes, John Deacon once again handed in a mega-hit with The Works' "I Want to Break Free".
 Technically a 12-bar blues with no chorus, Deacon insisted on the song containing no guitar solo either, Fred Mandel once again saving the day with for my money, the best synthesizer lead in history.
-And of course one cannot fail to mention the hilarious music video which poses the entire band in drag as a play on the British soap opera Coronation Street.
+Of course one cannot fail to mention the hilarious music video which poses the entire band in drag as a play on the British soap opera Coronation Street.

 8. Mustapha